 Since you do not use assets in each frame, motion tween minimizes the file size and reduces assets in your documents.

-- Before you begin motion tween animation, understand the basic concepts of Animate CC.
+- Before you begin motion tween animation, understand the basic concepts of Animate.

 - Learn about the various components of motion tween and their tweenable properties.

-- Create motion tweens to create animations within Animate CC.
+- Create motion tweens to create animations within Animate.

 - Add tweens to timelines to tween an object across the timeline.